saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 float32: 3.4
 </pre>

-## Primitive types

 Oftentimes, you will also read about primitive types.
 The language doc mentions the entire list of primitive types [here](https://doc.rust-lang.org/std/index.html#primitives).
 The primitive types include all of the scalar types as well as the following:

 ![Rust primitive types](/learn/img/rust_primitive_types.png "Rust primitive types")

-I will cover most of the primitive types in other posts, but for now, one thing that I think is worth pointing out is that all primitive types have a few common traits.
-Traits in Rust are used to define shared behavior, and one particularly interesting trait for the primitive types is the `Copy` trait.
+I will cover most of the primitive types in future posts, but for now, one thing that I think is worth pointing out is that all primitive types have a few common traits.
+In Rust, traits are used to define shared behavior.
+One particularly interesting trait for the primitive types is the `Copy` trait.

 Types that have the copy traits are said to have `copy semantics`.
 What this means is that when you pass them into a function, you pass a copy of that value into that function.

 Non-primitive types do not have the `Copy` trait by default.
 What this means is that they are subject to `move semantics`.
 This means that when you pass them into a function, you `move` the value into that function.
 Without going into details (that I am still learning about myself), this pretty much means that when the function scope ends, the value is destroyed.

-Though it touches on some advanced concepts that I want to dedicate future posts to, I found it worth mentioning here because it was so increadibly confusing for me in the beginning.
+Though it touches on some advanced concepts that I want to dedicate future posts to, I found it worth mentioning here because it was so increadibly confusing for me in the beginning when I set out using different types functions.

-Using primitive types in a function:
+Here is an example using primitive types:

 ```rust
 fn main() {